-In the past few years and accelerated by closed storefronts during the pandemic, the role of augmented reality (AR), virtual reality (VR) and mixed reality (MR) has increased for product trial.
+The role of augmented reality (AR), virtual reality (VR) and mixed reality (MR) has increased for product trial.
 AR/VR has moved beyond the province of merely experiential and information, and functionality such as shelf ticket product and price information via QR codes.
 A February 2021 lpsos survey of 1000+ US adults indicated that 40% either already had or would use a virtual app to try on beauty products, a similar number for apparel, and slightly more (43%) for furniture and home improvement items.10

-Snap Inc recently partnered with Gucci to launch the first global AR shoe try-on on its platform.
-Snapchatters were able to try on four different pairs of limited edition Gucci sneakers, then go to the product page and purchase immediately in the Lens via a 'shop now' button.
-This effectively eliminated the 'search' stage of the journey to focus on evaluate and buy.
+Snap Inc partnered with Gucci to launch the first global AR shoe try-on on its platform.
+Snapchatters were able to try on four different pairs of limited-edition Gucci sneakers, then go to the product page and purchase immediately in the Lens via a "shop now" button.
+This effectively eliminated the search stage of the journey to focus on evaluate and buy.

 This type of digital try-on experience is likely to become more common in bricks-and-mortar environments.
-In an example of physical and digital environment convergence, Amazon recently opened a hair salon in London which offers AR consultations for customers to try on virtual hair colours.
-Beauty companies have been quick to embrace augmented reality, with L'Oreal's purchase of Modiface, and Sally Beauty, one of the more recent brands to launch a hair and makeup 'fitting room' both instore and on mobile.
+In an example of physical and digital environment convergence, Amazon recently opened a hair salon in London which offers AR consultations for customers to try on virtual hair colors.
+Beauty companies have been quick to embrace augmented reality, with L'Oreal's purchase of Modiface, and Sally Beauty, one of the more recent brands to launch a hair and makeup "fitting room" both instore and on mobile.